There are many ways to make a contribution to the Foundation for Teaching

 Make Your Gift of Stock or Real Property

-For more information on a gift of stock or real property contact Jim Klauder, Vice President, Public Affairs & Development, at email@example.com or 530-757-4633.
+For more information on a gift of stock please CLICK HERE or contact Jim Klauder, Vice President, Public Affairs & Development, at email@example.com or 530-757-4633.
 Also contact Jim regarding gifts of real property.

 Make a Planned Gift